signal-intrusion/pwa-presentation/pwa-presentation.md

 # Service Workers

-JS that allows us to execute tasks in the background.
+JS Worker that allows us to execute tasks in the background.